nthieu29/icommerce/README.md

 #### Order Service
 - A simple CRUD Service with *spring-boot-starter-data-rest* and backed by MongoDB.
 We use @RepositoryRestResource to expose resources without implementing controller/service.
 ### 5. Identifying and resolving bottlenecks
+To be updated
+## Software development principles
+To be updated
+## How to run the application
+To be updated
+## Project folder structure and Frameworks/Libraries
+### Project folder structure
+Based on above design, the project folder structure is organized following:
+- api-gateway: API Gateway
+- audit-service: Audit Service
+- external-files: external files
+- order-service: Order Service
+- product-service: Product Service
+- registry-service: Registry Service
+- shopping-cart-service: Shopping Cart Service
+### Frameworks/Libraries
+The Frameworks/Libraries used in the project and their purposes:
+- spring-cloud-starter-netflix-eureka-server : Eureka Server (Registry Service).
+This library allows services to find and communicate with each other without hard-coding hostname and port.
+- spring-cloud-starter-netflix-eureka-client : Eureka Client, for registering the service with Service Registry.
+- spring-cloud-starter-netflix-zuul : Zuul Proxy, turn our API Gateway into a reverse proxy.
+- spring-boot-starter-oauth2-resource-server: Starter for using Spring Security's OAuth2 resource server features, turn our API Gateway into a resource server.
+- spring-boot-starter-actuator : monitor and manage the application health.
+- spring-boot-starter-web : for building REST API.
+- spring-boot-starter-test : Starter for testing Spring Boot applications with libraries including JUnit, Hamcrest and Mockito.
+- spring-boot-starter-aop : for aspect-oriented programming with Spring AOP and AspectJ.
+We use this feature for implementing the customer audit feature.
+- spring-boot-starter-data-jpa: for using Spring Data JPA with Hibernate.
+- spring-boot-starter-data-mongodb: Starter for using MongoDB document-oriented database and Spring Data MongoDB.
+- spring-cloud-starter-stream-rabbit: Spring Cloud Starter Stream Rabbit, we use this to send and get message from RabbitMQ.
+- spring-boot-starter-data-rest: Starter for exposing Spring Data repositories over REST using Spring Data REST.
+- spring-boot-starter-data-redis: Starter for using Redis key-value data store with Spring Data Redis.
+- spring-boot-starter-validation: for using Java Bean Validation with Hibernate Validator.
+- spring-boot-starter-security: for using Spring Security.
+- spring-security-test: for the testing Spring Security.
+- modelmapper: to make object mapping easy, by automatically determining how one object model maps to another, based on conventions.
+- QueryDSL: build dynamic queries.